ollionorg/azure-cnci/README.md

 ### Create AKS Clusters

 Create two clusters, one for staging environment and other for production.
-Not down cluster names and deployment zones

 ### Connecting Repository to Azure Pipelines